 Domestic

-Stall showers and showers over a bathtub are what they commonly call domestic showers.
-Both can be easily installed in a wet room, in which it doesn’t have a contained area for the shower, or in a dedicated room, which it doesn’t require containment for the spray of the water.
-Also, these showers don’t have any complicated adjustments because they commonly have a single shower head located at its very top.
+Stall showers and showers over a bathtub are commonly called domestic showers.
+Both can be easily installed in a wet room, which doesn’t have a contained area for the shower, or in a dedicated room, which doesn’t require containment for the water spray.

 Public